MasonM/avsh/README.md

 performance goals, so it might not work (or be appropriate) for your setup.

-* Vagrantfiles are evaluated inside [a fake Vagrant environment](https://github.com/MasonM/avsh/blob/master/lib/avsh/vagrantfile_environment.rb), which may cause issues with complex Vagrantfiles that have conditional logic using Vagrant's API.
+* Vagrantfiles are evaluated inside [a fake Vagrant environment](https://github.com/MasonM/avsh/blob/master/lib/avsh/vagrantfile_environment.rb), which may cause issues with complex Vagrantfiles that use the non-DSL parts of Vagrant.
 Specifically, the `Vagrant.has_plugin?` method always returns true, and other methods on the `Vagrant` module are stubbed out.
 * The host must be Linux with OpenSSH 5.6+ or OS X 10.7+.
 It'll probably work on other Unices, but hasn't been tested.
 * No merging of multiple Vagrantfiles.